 The visitor centre De Kennemerduinen is a good starting point for a hike to the bison area.

 In the visitor centre you can find additional information about the bison project.
 The staff can provide you with information how you can reach the bison area from the visitor centre.

 From the visitor centre a walking trail can be followed to the Observation point at the bison area Kraansvlak.
-The bison regularly pass the lake to drink water from the little lake near the Observation pont.
-Also, they often graze or eat acorns under the big oaks along the enclosure fence at the path from the railway tunnel towards the Observation point.
+The bison regularly pass the lake to drink water near the Observation point.
+They also often eat acorns under the big oaks along the fence by the path from the railway tunnel towards the Observation point.
 Sometimes they can be spotted from this path.

 Click here for directions and opening hours.

 The Bison Trail is a walking route through the bison area marked with yellow capped poles.
 The trail is closed during the bird breeding season.